|Get Atlanta BeltLine updates right in your inbox!|

 - Mausiki Scales & The Common Ground Collective and Wordsmiths of the West End

-- DeKalb School of the Arts
+- DeKalb School of the Arts Jazz Band

-- Pete Peterson and his Blues Band
+- Pete Peterson and the Blues in the House Band

 - Grand Prize Winners from Last Year